Charlie Brown: 1960s

-The success of A Charlie Brown Christmas was followed by the creation of a second CBS television special starring Charlie Brown, Charlie Brown's All-Stars, which was shown on June 8, 1966.
-In October of that year, Charlie Brown appeared in a third Peanuts special: the Halloween-themed It's the Great Pumpkin, Charlie Brown.
+The success of A Charlie Brown Christmas was followed by the creation of a second CBS television special, Charlie Brown's All-Stars, which was originally broadcast on June 8, 1966.
+A third CBS Peanuts special was broadcast on October 27, 1966: the Halloween-themed It's the Great Pumpkin, Charlie Brown.

 The stage adaptation of a concept album titled You're a Good Man, Charlie Brown, based on Charlie Brown, Snoopy, Lucy, Linus, Schroeder, and Patty, went into rehearsal in New York City on February 10, 1967.
 Prior to its opening, the musical had no actual libretto; it was several vignettes with dialogue adapted from Peanuts strips and a musical number for each one.
-Since Patty was such a weakly defined character in Schulz's strip, she became a composite character in the musical, with much of her material taken from Violet and Frieda in the strip.
+Since Patty was such a weakly defined character in Schulz's strip, she became a composite character in the musical, with much of her material originating with Violet and Frieda in the strip.
 On March 7, 1967, the musical premiered off-Broadway at Theatre 80 in the East Village, featuring Gary Burghoff as Charlie Brown.